Jewish Budapest with a Historian

 What can you expect?

 Discover the Jewish heritage of Budapest with a passionate guide.
 Explore one of the most popular areas of inner Pest.
 The 7th district is where Jewish culture has bloomed for over 200 years and today hosts the largest and most active Jewish community of Eastern Europe.
-As a highlight of the tour, visit the neighborhood of the Dohány Street Synagogue, which is the largest in Europe and the one of the second largest in the world, visit the last standing ghetto wall segment and enjoy a local Jewish cake with a beverage of your choice.
+As a highlight of the tour, visit the neighborhood of the Dohány Street Synagogue, the largest synagogue in Europe and the the second largest in the world.
+As a cherry on top of your tour enjoy a local Jewish cake with a beverage of your choice in a cozy cafe with us.

 Value